-Bringing greater transparency to this already well-regulated relationship builds understanding of this collaboration and addresses public concerns about interactions between the medical community and the pharmaceutical industry.
-We believe that openly communicating payments helps foster trust with patients, Healthcare Professionals, government officials and the public, and supports our overall commitment to data transparency and high ethical business standards.
-Novartis has long been dedicated to improving clinical trial data transparency and discloses relationships with patient organizations.
+Bringing greater transparency to this already well-regulated relationship helps build understanding of these collaborations and address public concerns about interactions between the medical community and the pharmaceutical industry.
+We believe that openly communicating payments helps foster trust with patients, healthcare professionals, government officials and the public.
+It also supports our broader commitment to transparency, data sharing, and high ethical business standards.

-About our Reporting Practices
+About our reporting practices

 Europe